andOlga/umineko-catbox-english/README.md

 - [kaleido](https://gitlab.com/Neurochitin/kaleido/-/tree/saku/) by Neurochitin, which can decompile and recompile the SNR script format used by the game, as well as generate the `patch.rom` files that can be used to replace files in the base game.
 - [enter_extractor](https://github.com/07th-mod/enter_extractor) by TellowKrinkle, which can extract files from the base game's `data.rom` format, as well as generate `pic` and `txa` files used to store the game's images.
-- [HigurashiENX](https://github.com/masagrator/HigurashiENX) by MasaGratoR, which is a similar translation patch for the Switch version of Higurashi.
+- [HigurashiENX](https://github.com/masagrator/HigurashiENX) by MasaGratoR, which is a similar translation patch for the console version of Higurashi.
 Specifically, the IPS patch generation scripts from that project were used to translate some of the text hardcoded into the executables of the game.
 - [Umineko Project](https://umineko-project.org), a similar translation work done for the PS3 version of Umineko, which serves as the base for the translated script and images used in the patch.
 - [Umineko Tsubasa English Patch](https://uminekotsubasa.github.io/), which served as the initial source for the translation of the Tsubasa arcs present in the PC version (these were *heavily* edited to be consistent with the main story as well as with each other).
 - ArsMagica's English patch for Hane, now lost to time, which served as the initial source for the translation of the Hane arcs.